 The American Constitution Historical Documentary

 The Convention of 1787 begins under a cloud of distrust.
 Most Americans saw little need for a strong federal government.
-Small state delegates recognize that that James Madison's radical plan threatens their power.
+Small state delegates recognize that that James Madison's radical new plan for population-proportional representation threatens their one-state/one-vote power.
 Through weeks of debate, representation remains the sticking point—until a backroom conspiracy upends the Convention.
 The Carolinas and Georgia suddenly flip sides and vote along with the large states.
 But in return, the large states must give the devil his due—the infamous Three-fifths Clause—condemning the country to 80 more years of slavery.
 The large-state/slave-state coalition holds strong until an eventful July vote.
 One delegate is mysteriously absent and another suddenly changes his vote, which sends the Convention into deadlock.
 Proportional representation for the Senate fails.
 Piece-by-piece, the dynamic national republic that Madison envisioned is compromised away.